simplocms/docs/docs/theme/views.md

 ### Pages

 #### `articles.blade.php`
+This view is returned in method `getArticlesPageView` of `Theme\Http\Controllers\PagesController`.
+This controller method shows page of articles and if you want, you can modify `getArticlesPageView` logic how you need for your theme and its specific purposes.

 #### `page.blade.php`
 #### `search.blade.php`

 ### Vendor

 #### `breadcrumbs.blade.php`
+This is view file, which renders breadcrumb menu items in all another views, where it will be imported using `theme::vendor.breadcrumbs` key.
+By default, breadcrumb view is imported into the `pages.articles`, `pages.page`, `pages.search` and `articles.detail` and it's completely free to modify how developers need.

 > **!!!!
 TODO: Write more information about global properties in views, how to set meta tags and another things !!!!**